Polypharmacy: Pill burden

 Poor medical adherence is a common challenge among individuals who have increased pill burden and are subject to polypharmacy.
 It also increases the possibility of adverse medication reactions (side effects) and drug-drug interactions.
 High pill burden has also been associated with an increased risk of hospitalization, medication errors, and increased costs for both the pharmaceuticals themselves and for the treatment of adverse events.
-Finally, pill burden is a source of dissatisfaction for many patients.
+Finally, pill burden is a source of dissatisfaction for many patients and family carers.

 High pill burden was commonly associated with antiretroviral drug regimens to control HIV, and is also seen in other patient populations.
-For instance, adults with multiple common chronic conditions such as diabetes, hypertension, lymphedema, hypercholesterolemia, osteoporosis, constipation, inflammatory bowel disease, and clinical depression can often be prescribed more than a dozen different medications daily.
+For instance, adults with multiple common chronic conditions such as diabetes, hypertension, lymphedema, hypercholesterolemia, osteoporosis, constipation, inflammatory bowel disease, and clinical depression may be prescribed more than a dozen different medications daily.
 The combination of multiple drugs has been associated with an increased risk of adverse drug events.

-Reducing pill burden is recognized as a way to improve medication compliance.
+Reducing pill burden is recognized as a way to improve medication compliance, also referred to as adherence.
 This is done through "deprescribing", where the risks and benefits are weighed when considering whether to continue a medication.
 This includes drugs such as bisphosphonates (for osteoporosis), which are often taken indefinitely although there is only evidence to use it for five to ten years.
 Patient educational programs, reminder messages, medication packaging, and the use of memory tricks has also been seen to improve adherence and reduce pill burden in several countries.
 These include associating medications with mealtimes, recording the dosage on the box, storing the medication in a special place, leaving it in plain sight in the living room, or putting the prescription sheet on the refrigerator.
 The development of applications has also shown some benefit in this regard.
 The use of a polypill regimen, such as combination pill for HIV treatment, as opposed to a multi-pill regimen, also alleviates pill burden and increases adherence.

 The selection of long-acting active ingredients over short-acting ones may also reduce pill burden.
 For instance, ACE inhibitors are used in the management of hypertension.
 Both captopril and lisinopril are examples of ACE inhibitors.
 However, lisinopril is dosed once a day, whereas captopril may be dosed 2-3 times a day.
 Assuming that there are no contraindications or potential for drug interactions, using lisinopril instead of captopril may be an appropriate way to limit pill burden.